Whiteknight/whiteknight.github.com/stage/imcc_call_graph.md

 of IMCC.
 It sets up a home-brew, basic kind of exception handling mechanism with some macros and a call to `setjmp`, then calls `yyparse` and `imc_compile_all_units`.
-I didn't trace any further down the call chain, I know that `imc_compile_all_units` does all the actuall compilation work of turning the parse tree into a bytecode file, but understanding that mechanism is a different project for a different day.
+I didn't trace any further down the call chain, I know that `imc_compile_all_units` does all the actual compilation work of turning the parse tree into a bytecode file, but understanding that mechanism is a different project for a different day.

 Notice that these functions don't do any monkeying with Parrot contexts, Parrot namespaces, or anything else like that.
-The `imcc_run` function assumes that it is being run first in Parrot, and that there is no existing PBC file loaded, and that no compilations have occured previously during this process.
+The `imcc_run` function assumes that it is being run first in Parrot, that there is no existing PBC file loaded, and that no compilations have occured previously during this process.
-In the master branch this function also blocks Parrot's GC from running during the compilation, but in the `imcc_cleanups` branch that logic has been moved out into the Parrot executable front-end code and the new embedding API.
+In the master branch this function had also blocked Parrot's GC from running during the compilation, but with the `imcc_cleanups` branch merge that logic has been moved out into the Parrot executable front-end code and the new embedding API.

-What I most notice about these functions here is that the logic seems to be split into routines not because it makes good logical sense to break things up in a certain way, but simply because without breaking it up the functions would be too large.
+What I most notice about these functions here is that the logic seems to be split into routines not because it makes good logical sense to break things up in a certain way, but simply because larger functions could be broken up into smaller ones.
 Of the functions I list above, hardly any of them are used throughout the source more than once.
 These blocks of code were not designed to be reusable, and were certainly not named to be more readable or understandable.
 It's not until we get down to `imcc_run_compilation` that code starts to be reused between frontends.
-Everything else, no matter how common or generic, is duplicated.
+Everything else, no matter how common or generic, is almost always duplicated.

 `imcc_run_api` is called from `frontend/parrot/main.c`, where it acts as the entry point for IMCC from the command-line.
 It is one of *six* total interfaces to IMCC.
-Actually in master there are *eight* of them, but I discovered two were dead code and removed them in my branch.
+Actually in master there were *eight* of them, but I discovered two were dead code and removed them in my branch.

 These next two functions may not look familiar, but they are.
 These are the